Erfan (rapper)

-Erfan took a hiatus from music for two years following the of release Khodafezi.
+Erfan took a hiatus from music for two years following the release of Khodafezi.
 According to Erfan, the reasons for his farewell are fully stated in this album.
 Then, in 2018, he made his return with the release of the single "Khosh Oomadi" featuring Canis.

 In addition to music, Erfan has worked in other fields including directing, photography, podcast production (Nomadland Podcast), establishing real estate Paydar Fit and Cuché sustainable apparel brands.

 Biography

 Life and career

 Erfan was born in Isfahan, Iran, on 3 August 1983.
 He ended his career after the "Khodahafezi" (meaning Goodbye) album was released in 2016 but he returned to Iranian hip-hop in 2018 with the single song "Khosh Omadi" (meaning welcome back).

 Work to date

-He released his debut album Az Khaneh Ta Goor (From the Cradle to the Grave) in 2007.
+Erfan released his debut album Az Khaneh Ta Goor (From the Cradle to the Grave) in 2007.
 Erfan's focus on his first album was to introduce Iranian hip hop to a wider audience and detail some of his frustrations with Iranian music.
 The album was named after a poem by Molaana Rumi about death.
 The album encompasses some of his thoughts as a traveling immigrant from his home country Iran.
 On 1 September 2011 Erfan released the single, 'Donya Male Maast" featuring Sami Beigi, produced and composed by Los Angeles-based composer/producer Naveed Dezfoli.